/

 How It Works

 Shield operates as a Gradle plugin that transforms your compiled bytecode during the build process.
 When you run a release build, Shield intercepts the compiled .class files before packaging and applies the configured protections.
+Only your project's own source code is obfuscated by default; dependency JARs are passed through untouched.

 What It Protects Against